Coronavirus precautions for patients and others facing higher risks

 Eduardo Sanchez, M.D., M.P.H., FAAFP, the American Heart Association’s Chief Medical Officer for Prevention, shares advice and resources for patients and others concerned about the coronavirus.

-As we all continue to adapt to life during the COVID-19 pandemic and get into some routine, it’s extremely important that we don’t let our guard down.
+As we all continue to adapt to living with COVID-19, it’s important that we don’t let our guard down.

-The best way to do that is to stick to the simple things we know can stop the spread of the coronavirus.
-You’ve heard these tips before, but you’ll keep hearing them because they’re currently our best defense against the virus:
+The best way to do that is to stick to the simple things that can stop the spread of the coronavirus.
+You’ve heard these tips before, but you’ll keep hearing them because they’re our best defense against the virus:

 • Wash your hands frequently with soap and water for 20 seconds.